MileHacker Logo

 Village Architecture

-The village below the Acropolis, with its distinctive white-washed houses, narrow alleys, and grand "captains' mansions," mirrors traditional Lindian architecture developed over centuries.
+The village below the Acropolis, with its distinctive white-washed houses, narrow alleys, and grand "captains' mansions," mirrors traditional Lindian architecture developed over hundreds of years.

 • Labyrinthine narrow, pedestrian-only alleys.